dojo/docs/developer/design/loader.rst

      functions.
 When found, the text of each loadInit application is aggregated to a single string and the text to all other legacy API applications is aggregated to another string.

-  2. A dojo/loadInit plugin resouce is constructed on-the-fly; I'll describe how dojo/loadInit works below.
+  2. A dojo/loadInit plugin resource is constructed on-the-fly; I'll describe how dojo/loadInit works below.
 The resource is itself a module that defines an object with two properties:

        * names: the list of names given by the scope map associated with the particular instance of dojo that is